ganddev0925/StoPoint/User-Guide.md

-# 📍 StoPoint: The Ultimate User Guide (Updated 2026)
+# 📍 StoPoint: The Ultimate User Guide

 Welcome to **StoPoint**, your local-first, privacy-focused visit tracker.
 Designed for busy routines and complex schedules, StoPoint automatically logs where you went, how long you stayed, and your expenses.
 This guide walks you through setting up the app, adding your essential locations, and exporting professional reports—all without ever sending your sensitive data to a cloud server.